SIX SONGS (LIEDER), OP. 97

 reprise of fanfare, as before.

-0:45 [m.
-15]--Stanza 3, lines
+0:48 [m.
+15]--Stanza 3,

-1-2.
-Brahms writes out the third
+lines 1-2.
+Brahms writes out the third stanza rather than

-stanza rather than using repeat signs.
-The music for the first
+using repeat signs.
+The music for the first two lines is the

-two lines is the same, apart from splitting one note for an extra
+same, apart from splitting one note for an extra syllable in line

-of “Nächte,” and the leap is between “dich” and “gewacht.”
+“Nächte,” and the leap is between “dich” and “gewacht.”

-0:51 [m.
-19]--Stanza 3, lines
+0:56 [m.
+19]--Stanza 3,

-3-4.
-Line three has fewer syllables
+lines 3-4.
+Line three has fewer syllables (8) than in the

-(8) than in the first two stanzas (9 and 11), so there are fewer short
+first two stanzas (9 and 11), so there are fewer short repeated

-repeated notes.
+notes.
 Line four has the same number of syllables as in

 stanza 1, but the accentuation is different, so the short repeated

-notes are on the last two syllables of “siebente,” the only time this
+notes are on the last two syllables of “siebente,” the only time

-the accompaniment.
-The fanfare is repeated at the end, but two
+intensification of the accompaniment.
+The fanfare is

-final loud chords are added to close off the song.
+repeated at the end, but two final loud chords are added to close

-1:14--END OF SONG [28 mm.]
+1:22--END OF SONG [28 mm.]

 4. Dort in den Weiden (There in the Willows).

-Allegedly a folk text from the lower Rhine, but really written by the
+Allegedly a folk text from the lower Rhine, but really written by

-compiler, Anton Wilhelm Florentin von Zuccalmaglio.
-Lebhaft und
+the compiler, Anton Wilhelm Florentin von Zuccalmaglio.

-MAJOR, 2/4 time, with two inserted 3/4 bars in each strophe.
+strophe.
+D MAJOR, 2/4 time, with two inserted 3/4

 German Text: